-Your electricity rates will not increase – in fact, it’s likely they will decrease.
+Our goal is to provide less expensive rates and reliable electricity for all residents and businesses in our community.
+With a public power utility, Pittsburg residents will pay less for their electricity.
 One of the main reasons we are exploring the option of public power is to minimize increases and stabilize electricity rates for the whole community.
 Residential customers who get their electricity from public power utilities on average pay 14% less than customers of investor-owned utilities such as our current provider.
 One change will be that your bill will come from the City of Pittsburg instead of from Westar (Evergy), just like your water bill.

 We will use the revenue in several ways: